Cellular Components of the Immune System

 Neutrophils

-Neutrophils constitute 40 to 70% of total circulating white blood cells; they are a first line of defense against infection.
-Mature neutrophils have a half-life of about 2 to 3 days.
+Neutrophils constitute 40 to 70% of total circulating white blood cells (1). they are the body's first line of defense against infection.
+Mature neutrophils are typically short-lived (ranging from a few hours to up to 5 days).

 During acute inflammatory responses (eg, to infection), neutrophils, drawn by chemotactic factors, use adhesion molecules on blood vessel endothelium to leave the circulation and enter tissues.
-Their purpose is to phagocytose and digest pathogens.
+Their primary function is to phagocytose and digest pathogens.
 Microorganisms are killed when phagocytosis generates lytic enzymes and reactive oxygen compounds (eg, superoxide, hypochlorous acid) and triggers release of granule contents (eg, defensins, proteases, bactericidal permeability-increasing protein, lactoferrin, lysozymes).
-DNA and histones are also released, and they, with granule contents such as elastase, generate fibrous structures called neutrophil extracellular traps (NETs) in the surrounding tissues; these structures facilitate killing by trapping bacteria and focusing enzyme activity.
+DNA and histones are also released, and they, with granule contents such as elastase, generate fibrous structures called neutrophil extracellular traps (NETs) in the surrounding tissues; these structures facilitate killing by trapping bacteria and focusing enzyme activity (2).
+Neutrophil extracellular traps also play a role in both facilitating and resolving inflammation (3, 4).

 Patients with immunodeficiencies that affect the ability of phagocytes to kill pathogens (eg, chronic granulomatous disease) are especially susceptible to chronic bacterial and fungal infections.